MaddyUnderStars/tfdb/README.md

 currently, that is just a 3r server hosted at tfdb.understars.dev.

-you'll find the server cfg and sourcemod plugin configs here including the dodgeball config, as well as a full list of plugins with links
+you'll find the server cfg and sourcemod plugin configs here including the dodgeball config, as well as a full list of plugins with links and source code for modified plugins.

 the server setup is probably reasonably standard
 - fastdl at tfdb.understars.dev/fastdl using nginx